Twitch: everything you need to know about the live-streaming site

 What is Twitch?

 Twitch is one of the world’s most popular live-streaming services.
-In 2017, the site attracted more than 15 million unique visitors a day and had over 2 million unique broadcasters who were watched for a combined 355 billion minutes.
-There has been no end to the overwhelming success of the site in 2018 either, with streamer of the moment, Ninja, smashing live-streaming records.
-First, alongside the rapper Drake in April of this year, he smashed the record for most simultaneous viewers to a single stream with 635,000 viewers.
+In 2017, the site attracted more than 15 million unique visitors a day and had over two million unique broadcasters who were watched for a combined 355 billion minutes.
+The platform continued its success into 2018 when the gaming influencer Ninja, who has since left Twitch for Mixer, broke live-streaming records.
+First, alongside the rapper Drake in April 2018, he smashed the record for most simultaneous viewers to a single stream with 635,000 viewers.
 Then, only a few weeks later, he broke this record with 667,000 viewers to a stream of him playing at an eSports event in Las Vegas.

 Are there any age restrictions?

 Twitch is not available to those under the age of 13.
 Young people aged between 13 and 18 may only use Twitch if their parent or guardian agrees to Twitch’s terms of service.
 These terms of service can be found here.
 Twitch does not offer a filtered service, comparable to YouTube Kids, nor tools with which parents can limit a child’s viewing time or the number of channels they can watch.
 Twitch streamers who deem their content inappropriate to younger audiences can enable content warnings on their streams.

 Are there parental controls?

 Twitch does not provide any parental controls and prohibits those aged under 13 from using its services.

 However, for parents who allow their children to use Twitch, there are a few measures which can be taken to protect them whilst they use the site.
 This is done by enabling the PIN function, a secondary password which your child should not know, which allows a user to make protected changes to the privacy features of an account.
 These changes include disabling messages and ‘whispers’ from strangers.
 A whisper is a live-chat with a specific user separate from the global chat.

 Why is Twitch and live-streaming in general so popular?